OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 ## Configure Minikube with the OAuth details

-To allow Minikube to accept Google logins, we need to pass the following parameters:
+To allow Minikube to accept Google logins we need to pass the following parameters:

 * `--extra-config=apiserver.authorization-mode=RBAC`
 * `--extra-config=apiserver.oidc-issuer-url="https://accounts.google.com"`
 * `--extra-config=apiserver.oidc-client-id=<Client ID>`
 * `--extra-config=apiserver.oidc-username-claim=email`

-These values enable RBAC security, configure the OAuth Client ID we just created, and specify that the email address of the Google user becomes the Kubernetes username.
+These values enable RBAC security, configure the OAuth Client ID we just created, and specify that the email address of the Google user becomes their Kubernetes username.

 Because I am running Windows and PowerShell, my Minikube start command looks like this: